LuiseFreese/mermaid/docs/DEPLOYMENT.md

 ## Deploying Code Updates

-After the initial infrastructure setup, you can deploy code changes using the deploy script:
+After the initial infrastructure setup, you can deploy code changes using the deployment script:

 ```powershell
 # Deploy code updates to existing infrastructure